Egg

 Share With Friends

-A vegan diet typically excludes all animal products, including meat, dairy, and eggs.
-This aligns with the frequent queries 'does vegan include eggs?' or 'can you eat eggs when vegan?'.
-However, there are exceptions in the vegan community.
-Some individuals, often referred to as 'veggans' (vegans who eat eggs), choose to include certain animal products like eggs in their diet, usually from ethical sources such as free-range farms or backyard chickens.
+A vegan diet usually excludes all animal products, such as meat, dairy, and eggs.
+This corresponds to the frequently asked questions 'does vegan include eggs?' and 'can you eat eggs when vegan?'.
+However, there are exceptions within the vegan community.
+Some people, known as'veggans' (vegans who eat eggs), choose to incorporate certain animal products into their diet, usually from ethical sources such as free-range farms or backyard chickens.
 This variation sparks debate and questions such as 'are eggs vegan?', 'can vegan people eat eggs?', and 'do vegans eat dairy and eggs?'.
-The inclusion of animal products in a vegan diet, while not typical, depends on individual beliefs and values, balancing nutritional needs with ethical considerations.
+While the inclusion of animal products in a vegan diet is uncommon, it is determined by personal beliefs and values, which must be balanced against nutritional needs and ethical concerns.

 So are eggs vegan?